ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/getting-started/building-first-build/plot-system/getting-reference.md

 id: getting-reference
 ---

-When you start a new plot, the minecraft chat will display your plot location and related links from [Google Maps](https://google.com/maps), [Google Earth](https://google.com/earth) and [OpenStreetMap](https://www.openstreetmap.org).<br/>
+When you start a new plot, the Minecraft chat will display your plot location and related links from [Google Maps](https://google.com/maps), [Google Earth](https://google.com/earth) and [OpenStreetMap](https://www.openstreetmap.org).<br/>
 However if you lost the link, you can still get it by typing `/plot links`.

 ```mdx-code-block